Latitudes Year Program

 Where We Travel

-For your spring semester Focused Volunteer Placement, you can work with one of our partners in over 20 countries!
-While some students choose to return to the region they traveled in during the group semester, that is not a requirement.
+For your second semester as a Focused Volunteer Placement, you can work with one of our partners in over 20 countries!
+While some students choose to return to the region they traveled in during their group semester, that is not a requirement.

 Latitudes Year FAQ